At this point, many of you have started your own Facebook group. And by now, I’ve started to catch on to a few patterns.

 Growing a Facebook group takes serious work so you need to make it worth your while.
 Build a group of ONLY people you can help.

-Mistake #2: Your page is pretty, but useless.
+Mistake #2: Your group is pretty, but useless.

-Your page is decorated with beautiful graphics that perfectly brand your biz.
+Your group is decorated with beautiful graphics that perfectly brand your biz.
 But you know what they say about beauty?
 Yep, only skin deep.

 Look, having a professional looking group is SUPER important.
 Facebook has become increasingly visual and to cut through the noise you need pitch perfect images!